 - Epilepsy: This is a seizure disorder.

-- Comedone syndrome: These "schnauzer bumps" are like human blackhead pimples, occuring on the dog's back.
+- Comedone syndrome: These "schnauzer bumps" are like human blackhead pimples, occurring on the dog's back.
 Discuss with your veterinarian the right way to care for this skin condition.

 - Von Willebrand disease: This is an inherited bleeding disorder due to the lack of a clotting factor.